Margaret Morton: A Retrospective

 Grete Stern, Dreams No. 1, 1949.
 Courtesy Museum of Modern Art

 The heart of the MoMA exhibition was a wall of his images celebrating Buenos Aires as a metropolis, with its crowded intersections, skyscrapers, traffic, and night skyline as bright as New York or Paris.
 Nearby, Coppola’s silent film shows the construction of the obelisk that is the central monument of the city –an homage to national and urban pride.
 The whole suite makes a New Yorker want to get on a plane and head south.
 But there is a flip side, and it shows in the very different work of Grete Stern.
-Coppola inherited the mantle of Surrealism in a series called Sueños (dreams).
+She inherited the mantle of Surrealism in a series called Sueños (dreams).
 These photo collages, published in the women’s magazine Idilio in the late 1940s and early 1950s, illustrated readers’ dreams.
 A fictitious psychologist “Richard Rest” (actually two editors of the magazine) purported to analyze them.
 To go along with prints of the images (most of the original collages were lost), copies of the magazine on display convey a tangible sense of just how anxious and therapeutically oriented Buenos Aires was – and still is.
 There is even a neighborhood nicknamed Villa Freud.
 As the curators Sarah Meister and Roxana Marcocci point out, many of the collages touch on the role of women in a modern urban setting, in particular under the schizophrenic progressive/repressive leadership of Juan Perón.
 They open a window on the transformation of a traditional society and its emerging discontents and desires.
 The argument is compelling, but it also tends to obscure the tongue-in-cheek humor of the sueños, a perfect antidote to the self-involved, overanalyzed Porteño (native of Buenos Aires) of legend.